- Contact information

 - How will DNR ensure that the incentives to participants are proportional to their benefits to the environment?
 How is this proportionality determined?

-The appropriateness of the exchange of incentives for the environmental benefits proposed is determined, in part, by individuals who participate in the required public comment period for each applicant.
+The applicant, DNR staff and interested stake holders will negotiate the incentives.
 DNR Green Tier administrators will also weigh the value of the proposed benefits to the environment against the magnitude of the incentives requested.
-A Tier 2 contract that describes substantial environmental benefits will be approved unless the deparment determines that:
+There will also be a 30-day comment period for the public to provide feedback on the proposed contract.
+A Tier 2 contract that describes substantial environmental benefits will be approved unless the department determines that:

 - the environmental benefits proposed are not sufficient to justify granting the incentives.